fennifith/ExceptionalTraveler/README.md

 - One can not assert.

 Another possible argument for this is that assertions are intended mainly for use as tests and should not show up in the code of an actual application.

+## Contributing

+Please do not contribute to this project, it is horrific enough already.
+However, if you would like to contribute, you can see [CONTRIBUTING.md](./.github/CONTRIBUTING.md) for more information.